7coil/MSS-Discord/README.md

 !!invite
 ```

 > The GNU GPLv3 applies to all files included in this repository
 > A full copy of this licence can be found in licence.txt or in licence.md
 > The markdown version of this licence is by TheFox, and can be found here: https://github.com/TheFox/GPLv3.md

+## Changelog
+### 2017.02.27b

+- Added version numbering
+- Changed !!help command to actually be USEFUL
+- Made bot get YouTube id from info instead of putting a potentially dangerous URL in
+- Fixed a LOT of things

+### 2017.02.27a

+- Changed from single exclimation mark to double.
+- Reconfigured the reaction replies
+- Removed DEC